Twelve distinguished scientists and exceptional early career researchers have been honoured in the Biochemical Society’s annual Awards.

 Wai-Hong’s research explores the mechanisms regulating successful infection of malaria parasites within the human host.
 Her team has identified human red blood cell proteins that serve as entry portals for malaria parasites.
 By providing an accurate molecular, biochemical and structural understanding of how malaria parasites infect red blood cells, her contributions provide insights into the rational design of novel inhibitors and vaccine targets against malaria.
 She has also identified parasite proteins that bind to human immune regulators to subvert the human immune system for parasite survival.
 Her group discovered the important role that parasite surface proteins play in immune evasion strategies; the discovery of structural scaffolds that unite the red blood cell binding domains of parasite adhesins and the identification of a new invasion pathway for Plasmodium vivax.
 These breakthrough discoveries significantly advanced understanding of the complex interplay between malaria parasites and the human host, and have led to the development of novel therapeutics against malaria.

 Wai-Hong said: “I am absolutely delighted and humbled to be receiving this award.
 This award is a wonderful recognition of our research which would not have been possible without amazing collaborators, postdocs and research students and I am deeply grateful for their support.
-A significant part of this research has been carried out at the Walter and Eliza Hall Institute in Melbourne Australia, which always provides such an enriching scientific environment and a gaggle of supportive” was
+A significant part of this research has been carried out at the Walter and Eliza Hall Institute in Melbourne Australia, which always provide such an enriching scientific environment and a gaggle of supportive colleagues”.

 The 2020 Keilin Memorial Lecture will be awarded to Professor Judy Hirst of MRC Mitochondrial Biology Unit, UK.